 GORILLA PERMITS COST IN RWANDA

-Mountain gorillas in Rwanda can be seen after obtaining a gorilla permit which currently (2018) costs US $ 1500.
-Previously, the permits in Rwanda were at US $750 but the price changes came into effect towards the end of 2017.
+Mountain gorillas in Rwanda can be seen after obtaining a gorilla permit which currently (2022) costs US $ 1500.
 Visitors planning to enjoy a Rwanda gorilla safari are advised to book the gorilla permits in advance to avoid inconveniences.
 Alternatively they can book through trusted and recognized local tour operator in Rwanda.

 RECOMMENDED GORILLA TREKKING TOURS